thasmo/vagrant.box/README.md

 client like roundcube and use it to read the emails.

 ## Notes
-Only tested on Windows using VirtualBox.
+Only tested on Windows using VMware Workstation 11.